Geology of the Death Valley area: Volcanism and valley-fill sedimentation

 Igneous activity associated with the extension occurred from 12 to 4 Ma.
-Both intrusive (plutonic/solidified underground) and extrusive (volcanic/solidified above ground) igneous rocks were created.
+Both intrusive (plutonic/solidified underground) and extrusive (volcanic/solidified above ground) igneous rocks were produced.
 Basaltic magma followed fault lines to the surface and erupted as cinder cones and lava flows.
 Some volcanic rocks were re-worked by hydrothermal systems to form colorful rocks and concentrated mineral formations, such as boron-rich minerals like borax; a Pliocene-aged example is the 4000 ft-thick Artist Drive Formation.
 Gold and silver ores were also concentrated by mineralizing fluids from igneous intrusions.
-Other times, heat from magma migrating close to the surface would superheat overlaying groundwater until it exploded, not unlike an exploding pressure-cooker, creating blowout craters and tuff rings.
+Other times, heat from magma migrating close to the surface would superheat overlaying groundwater until it exploded, not unlike an exploding pressure-cooker, forming blowout craters and tuff rings.
 One example of such a feature is the roughly 2000-year-old and 800 ft deep Ubehebe Crater (photo) in the northern part of the park; nearby smaller craters may be less than 200 to 300 years old.

 Sediment filled the subsiding Furnace Creek Basin as the area was pulled apart by Basin and Range extension.
 The resulting 7000 ft-thick Furnace Creek Formation is made of lakebed sediments that consist of saline muds, gravels from nearby mountains and ash from the then-active Black Mountain volcanic field.
 Boron, which is abundant in this formation, is dissolved by ground water and flows out onto the northern end of the Death Valley playa.
 Today this formation is most-prominently exposed in the badlands at Zabriskie Point.
 Additional subsidence of the Furnace Creek Basin was filled by the four-million-year-old Funeral Formation, which consists of 2000 ft of conglomerates, sand, mud and volcanic material.
 Another smaller basin to the south was filled by the Copper Canyon Formation around the same time.
 Footprints and fossils of camels, horses, and mammoths are in all three of these Pliocene formations.

 About 2–3 Ma, in the Pleistocene, continental ice sheets expanded from the polar regions of the globe to cover lower latitudes far north of the region, starting a series of cold glacial periods that were interrupted by warmer interglacial periods.
 Snowmelt from alpine glaciers on the nearby Sierra Nevada during glacial periods fed rivers that flowed into the valleys of the region year round.
 Since the topography of the Basin and Range region was largely formed by faulting, not by river erosion, many of the basins have no outlets, meaning they will fill up with water like a bathtub until they overflow into the next basin.
 So during the cooler and wetter pluvial climates of the glacial periods, much of eastern California, all of Nevada, and western Utah were covered by large lakes separated by linear islands (the present day ranges).